aduboseh/iter/docs/Iter_Demo_Executive_Summary.md

 ---

-*This package represents the cleanest, most technically rigorous demonstration artifact in the SCG project.
+*This package represents the cleanest, most technically rigorous demonstration artifact in the Iter project.
 The dual-run determinism proof qualifies it for academic-grade reproducibility standards.*